bauerDOTuzh/llm_bug_detection/readme.md

 ### Installation of GitHub, OpenAI, and AnyScale Keys

-TTo use this package, you must set up three environment variables: `GITHUB_TOKEN`, `ANYSCALE_API_KEY`, and `OPENAI_API_KEY`.
+To use this package, you must set up three environment variables: `GITHUB_TOKEN`, `ANYSCALE_API_KEY`, and `OPENAI_API_KEY`.
 These variables represent your personal access credentials for GitHub, Anyscale, and OpenAI respectively.
 By setting these environment variables, you ensure that your development environment can securely interact with these services without hardcoding sensitive information into your codebase.
-This approach enhances security and simplifies configuration management, making it easier to update credentials or share projects without exposing private keys.*
+This approach enhances security and simplifies configuration management, making it easier to update credentials or share projects without exposing private keys.

 ### Steps to Set Up